DSP Platform Policy

 |hubspotutk||Hubspot||Tracking of a vistor’s identity.||13 months|

 |_ptq.gif||Hubspot||Tracking of a visitor across devices and marketing channels.||end of session|

-The OMP uses different service in order to provide you with the best possible user experience.
-Google Analytics, Google Drive/Docs/Sheets, Amazon S3, Intercom, Hubspot are services that the OMP uses at the moment.
+The DSP uses different services in order to provide you with the best possible user experience.
+Google Analytics, Google Drive/Docs/Sheets, Amazon S3, Intercom, Hubspot, Heap are services that the DSP uses at the moment.
 Although, we are aware of all technologies these services use (and we presented them in this Policy), still we cannot guarantee that these technologies shall not be revised.
 However, we guarantee that we shall provide you in this Policy all these changes as soon as they become available to us.

 Essential technologies will be placed in your web browser without your prior consent.
 These are being used to maintain the functionality of the Site.
 Any non-essential technologies will only be placed in your web-browser with your prior consent given to the controller.

 We may revise this Policy on occasion.
-If we make any material changes to the way we intend to use web technologies, we will prominently be posting the changes on the OMP.
+If we make any material changes to the way we intend to use web technologies, we will prominently be posting the changes on the DSP.